×

 International psychoanalytic formation

-At the IIP, we offer studies and readings led by 10 professors from different nationalities, backgrounds, and trajectories.
-Our goal is to provide a comprehensive and rigorous psychoanalytic formation, as well as to support activities in the fields of research, social engagement, and publishing.
-We also work at theoretical intersections with other areas of knowledge: the humanities, social sciences, exact sciences, and the arts.
+At the IIP, courses and seminars are led by professors of different nationalities, backgrounds, and professional paths.
+Our aim is to provide comprehensive and rigorous psychoanalytic formation while fostering research activities.
+We also promote theoretical dialogue with other fields of knowledge, including the humanities, social sciences, natural sciences, and the arts.

 ABOUT THE FORMATION

-10 professors from different nationalities, background and trajectories
+Professors from different nationalities, background and academic formation

 Live and Recorded Classes

-Classes translated simultaneously into English, French, Portuguese and Libras (Brazilian sign language, on demand)
+Classes with simultaneous translation into English, French, Portuguese and Libras (Brazilian sign language – upon request)

 Duration

-One year of formation beginning in September 2025, classes on Fridays and Saturdays
+One-year program beginning in September 2026; classes on Fridays and Saturdays

 Access to the Recordings